Herzi Halevi: Early life and education

-Halevi studied at Himmelfarb religious high school and was a member of the Tzofim religious scouts.
+Halevi studied at Himmelfarb High School and was a member of the Tzofim religious scouts.

 Military career

 Halevi was drafted into the Israel Defense Forces (IDF) in 1985.
 He volunteered as a paratrooper in the Paratroopers Brigade.
 He served as a soldier and squad leader.
 In 1987, he became an infantry officer after completing an officer candidate school and returned to the Paratroopers Brigade as a platoon leader.
 Halevi led the brigade's anti-tank company in counter-guerrilla operations during the South Lebanon conflict.
-In 1993 he was assigned to Sayeret Matkal, the IDF's special forces unit, where he served as a company commander.
+In 1993, he was assigned to Sayeret Matkal, the IDF's special forces unit, where he served as a company commander.
 Halevi later commanded the unit during the Second Intifada.

-Colonel roles
+Colonel

-On 11 September 2005 he was appointed commander of the Menashe Regional Brigade and on 22 August 2007 he was appointed commander of the Paratroopers Brigade and led it during Operation Cast Lead and numerous other operations.
+On 11 September 2005, he was appointed commander of the Menashe Regional Brigade and on 22 August 2007, he was appointed commander of the Paratroopers Brigade and led it during 2008–2009 Gaza War and numerous other operations.